osmond/lisa/README.md

 ## Dark Mode

 Lisa ships with built‑in light and dark themes.
 A tiny inline script in `index.html` runs before React loads and adds the correct `dark` class to `<html>`, preventing flashes of the wrong theme.
 A toggle on the **Settings** page lets you switch modes manually, and your choice is stored in `localStorage` so the app remembers it on refresh.

+## Settings

+Use the in‑app **Settings** page to adjust your weather location, units and theme.
+The app's base URL is **not** configurable here.
+Instead, it is determined at build time via the `VITE_BASE_PATH` environment variable.
+See [Building for Production](#building-for-production) for how to set this value.
+Changing the base path requires rebuilding the app.

 ## Safe Area Padding